 When Autoblogging Makes Sense

-- You have the technical skills to configure AI tools and publishing workflows
+- Have the technical skills to configure AI tools and publishing workflows

-- You’re targeting news-driven or data-driven niches where timeliness matters
+- Are targeting news-driven or data-driven niches where timeliness matters

-- You need supplementary content at scale to support a larger content strategy
+- Need supplementary content at scale to support a larger content strategy

-- You understand the risks and have a plan to manage them
+- Understand the risks and have a plan to manage them

 When to Avoid Autoblogging

-- You’re building a personal brand where E-E-A-T is everything
+- You are building a personal brand where E-E-A-T is everything

-- Your niche requires deep expertise that AI can’t replicate (medical, legal, financial advice)
+- Your niche requires deep expertise that AI cannot replicate (medical, legal, financial advice)

-- You can’t commit to quality control and editing
+- You cannot commit to quality control and editing

 - You’re risk-averse about Google penalties

-- You don’t have a clear monetization strategy to justify the investment
+- You do not have a clear monetization strategy to justify the investment

-- If you want to try autoblogging, start small.
-Generate 5 to 10 AI articles, edit them thoroughly, publish them, and monitor performance in Google Search Console for 30 to 60 days.
+- Start small.
+Generate 10 to 20 AI articles, edit them thoroughly, publish them and monitor performance in Google Search Console for 30 to 60 days.

 - Prioritize reader value over publishing volume.
 One article that answers a question completely is worth more than ten that skim the surface.